samwho/jarvis/README.md

 What this project wants to explore is the different methods of implementing that `next` method.

+# Why Ruby 1.8.7?

+Unfortunately it seems like the MIDIator Ruby library only runs under Ruby 1.8.7.
+I haven't been able to find a way around this.
+If MIDIator updates to support the latest version of Ruby and I'm a bit slow on the uptake, please let me know.

 # How to Run

 Currently this code is only tested on my own machine.
 Theoretically, if you have